cryotools/GLOF-modeling/README.md

 ### 💻 System Setup and HPC Access

 While small test cases may be run locally, **access to a high-performance computing (HPC) cluster** is highly recommended for full-scale simulations.
-You can use tools like:
+When using a Windows setup, the following tools are helpful:

-- **PuTTY** – for secure SSH terminal access to remote servers
+- **PuTTY** – for secure SSH terminal access to the remote server
-- **WinSCP** – for file transfer between your local machine and the cluster
+- **WinSCP** – for file transfer between the local machine and the server

-Make sure that OpenFOAM is correctly installed and configured on the HPC system or simulation server.
+Make sure that OpenFOAM is correctly installed and configured on the HPC system.

 ---